 Specifically, what are the “losses associated with certain investments”?
 Did LJM have a role?

-created investment vehicles that held investments in a number of equities.
+We created investment vehicles that held investments in a number of equities.
 These vehicles provided hedges to Enron on certain equity investments and were collateralized with Enron stock (and the obligation to provide additional Enron shares).
 The decline in value of the investments and Enron’s stock caused the vehicles to be undercollateralized.
 We terminated the vehicles, took the loss, and eliminated our obligation to issue additional shares.
 (If necessary: LJM was an investor in these vehicles but is no longer an Enron related party.)

 o What remains of these investments?